Questions commonly asked of our damp experts

 If you have a question you’d like to put to our damp experts, please feel free to send it over to us and we’ll get back to you with your answer, and add it to our FAQs section.
-Or, why not call and ask our helpful team?
-Leeds 265 2752 York 566577 or Sheffield 224 5121
+Or, why not call and ask our helpful team on Leeds 265 2752, York 566577 or Sheffield 224 5121

 Anything which either cures or controls a damp problem can be termed ‘damp proofing’.
 For example; installation of a chemical damp proof course (for rising damp only), application of an external water repellent cream like StormDry (for penetrating damp), and even simple re-pointing or re-rendering, where the existing materials are defective.
 Our surveyors have had their knowledge of these methods validated by examination, through the Property Care Association, with each of them holding the national CSRT qualification.

 This is a common worry because the same ‘high’ readings in one material, may be considered ‘low’ in another.
 This is because electronic moisture meters are calibrated for timber and do not give specific moisture contents on plaster or masonry.
 Home buyer surveyors are generally well trained and experienced, so usually the comment will be well founded and further investigation is justified.
 Our three qualified specialist damp surveyors know their meters inside out and we use a variety of makes and models to suit every situation.
 It’s important that any specialist knows his kit and its limitations.
 This avoids misdiagnosis due to a meter over-reading, for example due to salt contamination or conductive wall surfaces.
 Our MD has writted a basic guide of electronic damp meters here.